 - Goal B: Creates, retains and/or expands non-base-sector small businesses by offering a program to small businesses Citywide, not focusing on specific commercial neighborhoods with BIDs or Microdistricts.
 Past recipients of SBEP Citywide funds include ACCION San Diego and Local Initiatives Support Corp.
 (LISC).

 - Goal C: Promotes the City of San Diego as a visitor destination, enhancing the Tourism base sector.
-Past recipients include Cabrillo National Monument Foundation and Travelers Aid.
+Past recipients include Cabrillo National Monument Foundation and Travelers Aid Society of San Diego.

-- Goal D: Enhances San Diego's economic standing and reputation as a Smart City and a center for innovation, entrepreneurship and technology development for base-sector businesses (Manufacturing and Innovation, International Trade and Logistics, or Defense).
-Past recipients include business incubators and accelerators such as CyberTECH, EvoNexus and The Maritime Alliance, which opened a BlueTech Incubator (right) in 2017.
+- Goal D: Enhances San Diego's economic standing and reputation as a Smart City and a center for innovation, entrepreneurship and technology development for base sector businesses (Manufacturing and Innovation, International Trade and Logistics, or Defense).
+Past recipients include business incubators and accelerators such as EvoNexus and The Maritime Alliance, which opened a BlueTech Incubator (pictured) in 2017.